CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ## Overview

-In this exercise, you will be migrating your on-premises MongoDB database to Azure CosmosDB using Azure database migration.
+In this exercise, you will be migrating your on-premises MongoDB database hosted over Azure Linux VM to Azure CosmosDB using Azure database migration.
 Azure Database Migration Service is a tool that helps you simplify, guide, and automate your database migration to Azure.

 ### Task 1: Explore the databases and collections in MongoDB

-In this task, you will be connecting to mongo and explore the databases and collections in it.
+In this task, you will be connecting to mongo database hosted over Azure Linux VM and explore the databases and collections in it.

-1. While connected to your Linux VM, run the below command for connecting to mongo shell.
+1. While connected to your Linux VM, run the below command for connecting to mongo shell as you will be displaying the databases and collections in it using mongo shell.

    ```
    mongo